64bitpandas/angular2-starter-template/README.md

 1: **Clone the repo.**

+If you are starting your own project, then [click here](https://gist.github.com/niksumeiko/8972566) to view instructions on how to import this code into your repo.

+If you want to view the files or contribute, then you can clone the repo normally:
 ```
 git clone https://github.com/dbqeo/angular2-starter-template.git
 ```

-If you are starting your own project, then [click here](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) to view instructions on how to import this code into your repo.

 2: **Install the dependencies.**
 ```